zzorgg/beezle.app/README.md

 ## Deployment

-This is a static Vite site.
-And it is deployed to hostinger.
+This is a static website.
+The domain name `beezle.app` is from **name.com** and the website is hosted on hostinger.

+For domain transfer you will need to add hosting provider's DNS Nameserver to the domain registrar.

 ## Contributing

 Issues and pull requests are welcome.
 Please run `npm run lint` and ensure the site builds before submitting changes.

+---

+> ⚠️ **Note:** We know how to make a website.
+We know how to use modern best practices, which includes using AVIF/WebP formats with fallbacks for images and `rel="noopener noreferrer`.